Masseid78/vue-todo/README.md

 # vue-todo

-Meu aplicativo é um todo app que utiliza a metodologia CRUD para gerenciar tarefas.
-Desenvolvido com Vue.js 3 e Vuetify Vue CLI, ele permite aos usuários adicionar novas tarefas, editar, excluir e confirmar tarefas como concluídas.
+My application is a to-do app that uses the CRUD methodology to manage tasks.
+Developed with Vue.js 3 and Vuetify Vue CLI, it allows users to add, edit, delete, and confirm tasks as completed.

 ## Project setup